 Germany excels in the art of rail travel: a modern network that’s easy to navigate and extremely punctual.
-It’s the perfect combination for exploring the outskirts of the capital in a sustainable way!
+It’s the perfect combination for exploring the outskirts of the capital city in a sustainable way!
 Your only task?
 Sit back and enjoy the scenery as it unfolds on the horizon.
 Thanks to Deutsche Bahn, embarking on an adventure is a smooth and enjoyable experience, even for those who are reluctant to go it alone.

 Spandauer Altstadt

-Spandauer Altstadt, just a few minutes by train from Berlin, is an absolute favorite escape from the capital.
+Spandauer Altstadt, just a few minutes by train from Berlin, is certainly the most popular day trip from Berlin.
 Did you know that this town is 5 years older than the capital?
 Known for its charm and retaining much of its original character, the town boasts pretty cobbled streets that are entirely pedestrianised, half-timbered houses and the great citadel of Spandau, one of the largest fortresses in Europe.
-It’s the perfect place to stroll at your own pace and soak up the medieval atmosphere.
-Visit the local beer garden, Brauhaus Spandau, which serves a new craft beer every month, as well as classic German dishes.
-Or wander aimlessly through the history of the Kolk district, or simply enjoy a peaceful stroll at a leisurely pace along the water’s edge.
+It’s a great place for a leisurely walk at your own pace and soak up the atmosphere along the historic buildings, some of which date back from the Middle Ages.

-- Duration: 25 minutes
+- Duration from Berlin by train: 25 minutes

 - Deutsche Bahn train station: Berlin-Spandau